deepak1725/djangular/README.md

 # Django-Angular4        [![Build Status](https://travis-ci.org/deepak1725/basicCrud.svg?branch=develop)](https://travis-ci.org/deepak1725/basicCrud)
-Angular2 App Configured with Django for Basic Signup Operations
+Angular App Configured with Django for Basic Signup Operations

 This Project includes Django's Basic Signup Operation using latest functionalities as recommended by Django Team itself.
 This is still in Beta stage, hence any issues or problems or issues faced by users are happiliy welcome and readlity solved.